ruslan-kurchenko/sfdc-lax/README.md

 The component provides an ability to write a clear asynchronous Lightning Components JavaScript code.

-> Current version of the component contains an API to run [Lightning Component Server-Side Actions](https://developer.salesforce.com/docs/atlas.en-us.lightning.meta/lightning/controllers_server_actions_call.htm)
-> In the near future will be added Application and Component Events

 The list of main benefits:
 1. Every consumer component has its own reference of Lax component and vise-versa.
 It allows to write the code without passing component reference in every util function: `component.lax.enqueue('c.actionName')`;
 2. The server-side actions calls can be chained: `component.lax.enqueue('c.actionName').then(...).then(...)`;